 - Apple slices (no seeds!)

-A good rule of thumb is to give your rabbit a small amount of treats no more often than every other day.
+A good rule of thumb is to give your rabbit a small number of treats no more often than every other day.
 For older rabbits, this frequency should be reduced even further to maybe once per week.

 - Supports dental health through natural chewing activity